ampproject/amp.dev/content/contribute/contribute.md

 When you're ready to work on some code, [the DEVELOPING file](https://github.com/ampproject/amphtml/blob/master/DEVELOPING.md) has documentation of how to get the code and start developing.

-If you want to help out but aren't sure where to get started, we have a list of [starter bugs](https://github.com/ampproject/amphtml/blob/master/DEVELOPING.md#starter-issues) that you can use to learn more about the AMP Project code and make an immediate impact.
+If you want to help out but aren't sure where to get started, we have a list of [starter issues](https://github.com/ampproject/amphtml/blob/master/DEVELOPING.md#starter-issues) that you can use to learn more about the AMP Project code and make an immediate impact.

 #### Helping with documentation

 Documentation is important for the entire AMP community, and we would appreciate your help in making our documentation better!
 We've got all sorts of documentation--examples for users of AMP, docs to help AMP Project contributors, etc.

 [ampproject.org](https://ampproject.org) is where most people get familiar with AMP.
 You can contribute to documentation in the [ampproject docs GitHub project](https://github.com/ampproject/docs).
-(You can even make the page you are reading better!)
+(You can even make [the page you are reading](https://github.com/ampproject/docs/blob/master/content/contribute/contribute.md) better!)

 [ampbyexample.com](https://ampbyexample.com) provides examples of how to use AMP.
 You can improve it at the [amp-by-example GitHub project](https://github.com/ampproject/amp-by-example/).